PMA365/C_tutorial/Lesson 1/Lesson1_ReadMe.md

 }
 ```

-##### 🔖so by default the ptr stores the address of var
+##### 🔖 so by default the ptr stores the address of var

 # **Array Types**

-An array is a collection of elements of the same data type stored in contiguous memory locations.
+An array is a collection of elements of the same data type stored in contiguous memory locations(a block of memory where each element is stored one after the other, without any gaps or holes in between).

 ### Array Declaration